Dis-morph-ick

 The greatest hurdle in overcoming the issue is the fact that most men and boys do not see eating disorders as an issue that effects them and as a result do not seek the help needed until its reaches crisis point.

-As a result, we are creating a piece of digital media that can help educate men and boys.
-Meeting them at their level from someone with lived experience, without accusing, diagnosing or condemning behaviour that they may be exhibiting in their own lives.
+As a result, we are creating a series of 10 workshops as well as a short film as a vehicle to reach the desired audience as well as a starting point for discussion in the workshops themselves.
+Meeting young men at their level from someone with lived experience, without accusing, diagnosing or condemning behaviour that they may be exhibiting in their own lives.

 Script Examples